 Scholarship: Virginia Heinlein Memorial Scholarship

 Number of Scholarships Awarded: Three

-Eligible Students: A female student who is pursuing a full time course of study in math, engineering, or science.
+Eligible Students: A female student pursuing a full-time course of study in math, engineering, or science.

-How to Apply: Complete the application, submit a brief statement outlining your career goals, and write a 500-1000 word essay on one of the pre-determined prompts (see website for the list of prompts).
+How to Apply: Complete the application, submit a brief statement outlining your career goals, and write an essay of 500-1000 words in response to one of the prompts listed on the foundation’s website.

 Deadline: April 1

 Best of luck, and please see the awarding organization’s website for full scholarship details and requirements.